gvwilson/sensibleadventures/bookster/bookster.md

 people do not merit a penny whistle, much less a scholar's collar and sash," on the twelfth page, and read no further.*

-*But others did, especially after Unruhsson died in a daring but doomed attempt to steal enchanted weapons from the tomb of Janbinder the Great.
+*But others did, especially after Leif's Unruh died in a daring but doomed attempt to steal enchanted weapons from the tomb of Janbinder the Great.
 The manuscript was copied and passed from hand to hand, until three young firebrands in Vaarda (who were later hanged, eaten by trolls, and married off to a respectable farming family respectively) set it in type.
-Lines Leif had written turned up in ballads, were quoted by ambitious young councilors, were translated into Karabandi and thence into Bantangui.
+Lines Leif's Unruh had written turned up in ballads, were quoted by ambitious young councilors, were translated into Karabandi and thence into Thindi, where they were promptly labelled seditious.
 When Prince Thokmay of Gandan stood before the Great Debate and said, "My lords, my ladies, we are all Avauntois now," the assembly erupted with equal measures of applause and abuse.*

 *But that was later…*